TristanSchorn/jekyll-image-gallery-example/photography/mini.md

 This example shows how to include several galleries into one page.
 Also notice that some captions have been set.

-{% include gallery-layout-enhanced.html gallery=site.data.galleries.enhanced %}
+{% include gallery-layout-mini.html gallery=site.data.galleries.mini %}

 This is an example gallery.
 All images licensed under [CC-BY-NC-SA license][license].
 Check the [Git Repo][repo] for a copy of this license.